Colin-Whelan/userscripts/README.md

 # Userscripts

-These are my collection of userscripts that I use with [Violent Monkey](https://violentmonkey.github.io/) to enhance websites I use.
+These are my collection of userscripts that I use with [TamperMonkey](https://www.tampermonkey.net/) to enhance websites I use.

 Please be aware that these user scripts are dependent on the current structure of the vendor websites they interact with.
 If these sites update, the scripts may break or fail to function as intended.